netascode/ansible-dc-vxlan/README.md

 Role: [cisco.nac_dc_vxlan.validate](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/validate/README.md)

 The `validate` role ensures that the data model is correct and that the data model can be processed by the subsequent roles.
-The validate role reads all the files in the `host_vars` directory and create a single data model in memory for execution.
+The validate role reads all the files in the `host_vars` directory and creates a single data model in memory for execution.

 As part of the VXLAN as Code service from Cisco, you will also be able to utilize the semantic validation feature to make sure that the data model matches the intended expected values.
 This is a powerful feature that allows you to ensure that the data model is correct before it is deployed to the network.
 Additonally the validate role allows creation of rules that can be used to prevent operators from making specific configurations that are not allowed in the network.
 These can be as simple as enforcing proper naming conventions to more complex rules for interconnectivity issues that should be avoided.
 These rules are coded in Python and can be constructed as part of the Services as Code offer.